Key takeaways:

 IBM Cloud

 One of the pioneers in the IT market - the IBM company - has been offering cloud services since 2011.
-The number of its services exceeds 170, and you can find solutions for any case, starting from machine learning and AI to automation, databases, storage, and many more.
+The number of its services exceeds 170, and you can find solutions for any case, from machine learning and AI to automation, databases, storage, and many more.

 Oracle Cloud Infrastructure (OCI)